The Transgender Dictionary

 The Transition of a Binary Transgender Man

-For the purposes of providing examples of what sorts of things a steryotypical transgender man would seek out, I will be describing a binary transition.
-Please keep in mind that not every transgender man seeks out everything on this list.
-Everything mentioned has varying levels of how common they are.
-This is simply for demonstration, and helping anyone unsure of where to start find the relevant pages on this website.
-Every transgender person has different levels of gender dysphoria and does different things to seek out gender euphoria.
-I'm no transmed - no one is more or less trans just because they get a surgery that someone else doesn't.
+For the purposes of providing examples of what sorts of things a stereotypical transgender man would seek out, this passage will be describing a binary transition.
+Please keep in mind that not every transgender man (or socially/medically transitioning transmasculine individual) seeks out everything on this list.
+Every treatment, procedure, action, etc., listed has different levels of commonality.
+Different people seek different combinations of things to achieve their transition goals.

 Most transgender men will change their names to more masculine-sounding ones.
-They will typically use he/him pronouns and overall masculine language.
-Though it can be difficult to do, depending on the location, many transgender men will undergo legal transition.
+They will typically use he/him pronouns and prefer to be referred to with masculine language.
+Though it can be difficult and/or expensive to do (depending on the location), many transgender men will undergo legal transition.

-Many transgender men experience some level of bottom gender dysphoria (aka. dysphoria regarding genitalia).
+Many transgender men experience some level of gender dysphoria regarding their natal genitalia.
 Many transgender men will pack to have the appearance of a bulge (and sometimes stand to pee, depending on the packer used).
 Some trans men seek out surgeries such as meta and/or phallo to surgically obtain a neophallus.
-Some transgender men will get scrotoplasty to have balls, a hysterectomy to prevent pregnancy, or a vaginectomy to no longer have a vulva.
+Some transgender men will get scrotoplasty to acquire testes, a hysterectomy to prevent pregnancy, or a vaginectomy to no longer have a vagina.

 Flags